codio-content/MySQL-Creating_databases_and_inserting_data/.guides/content/DDL---DML-f1ec.md

 For example, when we created the `guitars_collection` database or schema in the previous section, we determined the name of the computer's memory space where our guitar data is going to be stored.

-The `guitars_collection` database will hold _tables_ which at the same time, are going to be defined with column names with the datatypes that each table column must allow to be saved.
+The `guitars_collection` database will hold _tables_ which at the same time, are going to be defined with column names and with the data types that each table column must allow to be saved.

 ### Data Manipulation Language (DML)